 Step One: Assess Your Needs

-The first step to buying a car online is figuring out what type of car you’re going to need.
-Here, it’s important to be honest with yourself.
-You may want a feature-loaded luxury vehicle, but you may not need all of those features.
+The first step to buying a car online is figuring out what type of car you will need.
+Here, it’s essential, to be honest with yourself.
+You may want a feature-loaded luxury vehicle, but you may not need all those features.
 Other core characteristics, such as all-wheel-drive, strong towing, and different engines and transmissions, may be attractive for those drawn to performance.
-However, if you’re going to be driving your car around town in an area where the weather is almost always agreeable, you probably don’t need all-wheel-drive or a top-of-the-line powertrain.
+However, if you’re driving your car around town in an area where the weather is almost always agreeable, you probably don’t need an all-wheel-drive or a top-of-the-line powertrain.
 Have kids?
-Prioritize safety features, and be sure to leave yourself with enough size to stay comfortable.
+Prioritize safety features, and leave yourself with enough size to stay comfortable.

 Start to narrow down what kind of car you’re looking for (a coupe, sedan, SUV, truck, or minivan).
 Then, check to see which auto manufacturers have this type of vehicle.
-Research various models from different years on sites like Kelley Blue Book to see which have the best reviews.
-This will help you choose a car that won’t let you down.
+It is best to research various models from different years on sites like Kelley Blue Book to see which has the best reviews.
+That will help you choose a car that won’t let you down.